www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

-# Create no-code gel editor
+# Create no-code gel editor.
 * Provide a no-code editor for gel, in order to ease the documentation of the programming language by avoiding or minimizing documentation regarding the language's syntax.